Skip to main content

 Issue activity

-Below the replies, the issue activity log shows all changes made to the issue over time.
-See when someone changed the status, adjusted the priority, added labels, or modified the due date.
-This provides a complete audit trail of the issue’s lifecycle.
+Below the replies, the issue activity log shows all changes over time.
+You can see who changed status, priority, labels, and due dates.

 Managing issues